ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - linus rant on app development in linux - https://www.youtube.com/watch?v=Pzl1B7nB9Kc
     > If people are using it, it's not a bug, it's a feature - Linus
 - swap partition - using a filesystem generally on a HD as storage for data on RAM, usually when RAM is full
-- ramdisk - area of RAM acting as a virtual filesystem, `tmpfs` and `ramfs` are the two main types
 - cron: great site for deciphering a cron schedule: https://crontab.guru/
 - cgroups - linux kernel feature (version 2.6.24+), limits/isolates resource usage(cpu/memory/disk/network) for set of processes
 - namespaces - linux kernel feature, isolates sets of processes and resources